Shortrope/19-days-of-docker/Getting Started w Kubernetes/7 Kubernetes Services.md

 Services:
 - REST objects in the K8s API
 - Abstraction
-- Provides IP, DNS, Ports to client
+- Provides Reliable Network Endpoint - IP, DNS, Ports to client

 Also get an `Endpoint` service
 - has the list of nodes and pods